-THEA 250 STAGE MAKEUP (3) Prerequisite: Theatre major.
-This course is an exploration of the techniques of stage makeup including traditional, corrective, old age, facial hair, prosthetics, and fantasy characters.
+THEA 250 STAGE MAKEUP (3) This course is an exploration of the techniques of stage makeup including traditional, corrective, old age, facial hair, prosthetics, and fantasy characters.
 It includes color theory, facial anatomy, and character analysis.
 Learning activities involve lectures, demonstrations, and studio participation.
 Students must purchase a make-up kit.

-THEA 275 MUSICAL THEATRE (3) Prerequisite: THEA 131.
-An overview of the musical theatre genre, including the study and practice of singing, dancing, acting, style, interpretation, and audition techniques.
+THEA 275 MUSICAL THEATRE (3) An overview of the musical theatre genre, including the study and practice of singing, dancing, acting, style, interpretation, and audition techniques.